 The Sprinto Way of Becoming PCI DSS Compliant

 Becoming PCI DSS compliant can be exhaustive and time-consuming.
 Implementing the hundreds of controls from the PCI DSS checklist, monitoring its many checks and alerts, and keeping a continuous tab on your security posture as you grow can get daunting.
 Sprinto automates repeatable tasks and gives you a dashboard overview of your compliance.
 It also offers a unique continuous monitoring feature that gives your organisation an entity-level compliance health check.

 Talk to us to learn how Sprinto is tailored for your compliance needs, no matter your PCI DSS level.

 How do you comply with PCI DSS?

-Complying with PCI DSS can be daunting, especially if you do it for the first time without seeking help.
+Complying with PCI requirements can be daunting, especially if you do it for the first time without seeking help.
 Using the PCI compliance checklist from the article can help you make significant strides in the right direction if you are planning to take the DIY route.
-Alternatively, you can consult with a compliance expert, onboard a GRC service provider as well.
+Alternatively, you can consult with a compliance expert, and onboard a GRC service provider as well.

 Most organizations seek assistance from compliance automation software like Sprinto to smoothen and shorten their compliance journey.

 What are the four things PCI DSS covers?

 - To protect cardholder data stored in your business environment.

 - To use Antivirus solutions and regularly update them to enable maximum security.